How To Build a Sustainable Home

 1. Low-Flow Fixtures

-Swap out traditional faucets and showerheads with low-flow, high-efficiency fixtures.
-These reduce water usage without sacrificing performance.
+Swap out traditional faucets and shower heads with low-flow, high-efficiency fixtures, useful for reducing water usage without sacrificing performance.

 2. Rainwater Harvesting

 Start collecting rainwater for outdoor use, such as watering your garden or flushing toilets.
-It’s a sustainable way to minimize water waste.
+It’s a sustainable way to minimise water waste.

 3. Greywater Recycling